Spengreb/devops-utils/docs/index.rst

 Feedback
 ========

-If you have any suggestions or questions about **devops-utils** feel free to email me at gimoh@bitmessage.ch.

-If you encounter any errors or problems with **devops-utils**, please let me know!
+If you have any suggestions or questions or encounter any errors or problems with **devops-utils**, please let me know!
 Open an Issue at the GitHub http://github.com/gimoh/devops-utils main repository.